ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 trusted servers can be used to prove misbehavior by a server, thereby revoking trust in that particular key.

+Unlike Khronos {{?RFC9523}} Roughtime produces external evidence that timeservers are reporting incompatible times.
+This requires changes to the format of the timestamps and hence cannot be a mere extension to NTP.

 This memo is limited to describing the Roughtime on-wire protocol.
 Apart from describing the server list and malfeasance report formats, this memo does not describe the ecosystem required for maintaining